tylerneylon/pumba/markdown/parse7.md

 ------------------------------------------------------------------------------

-TODO HERE vvv proofread vvv

 We've now seen the entire code content of this script.
-However, since this script is one step in an ongoing project, there are many relevant outgoing ideas just itching to be expressed.
+However, since this script is one step in an ongoing project, there are many ideas for future work itching to be expressed.
 This section mentions some of these ideas.

 ### What the next script will do

 I'd like the next parse script to be able to parse its own grammar.
-This would add a nice sense of closure and consistency to the way a grammar works internally with the initial grammar-parsing grammar.
+This would add a nice sense of closure and consistency to the way parsing is initially set up.

 A lower priority goal is to have better control over between-token whitespace - a topic discussed in more detail below.